-What is the data telling us - We are continuing to reliably implement the pre-hospital stroke bundle, with the data in May demonstrating 96.6% reliable implementation.
-This is the fifth consecutive month that we have sustained practice above the 95% aim.
+What is the data telling us - We are continuing to reliably implement the pre-hospital stroke bundle, with the data in August demonstrating 96.5%compliance.

-Why -The Service continues to lead on the pre-hospital recognition and intervention for stroke.
+Why - The Service continues to lead on the pre-hospital recognition and intervention for stroke.
 This includes early recognition of stroke by the Ambulance Control Centre and the New Clinical Response Model approach to tasking for stroke patients.
 Additionally, a dedicated post was in place previously to lead our work in improving care for patients with stroke.
 The introduction of the new PRF software has made it easier for crews to accurately record when they are providing the stroke pre-hospital care bundle.

 What are we doing to sustain this level of implementation - Implementation of the stroke pre-hospital care bundle will continue to be measured.
 A feedback system for crews and stations is being tested to support continuous improvement.
-By 2020 Scottish Government is leading a piece of work to revisit the national stroke pathway to include thrombectomy.
-The Service will play a key role in this future development, including updating how we measure the components of care for patients with a stroke.
+Scottish Government is leading a piece of work to revisit the national stroke pathway to include thrombectomy and the Service will play a key role in this future development, including updating how we measure the components of care for patients with a stroke.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 13 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 12 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018